wp-plugins/employee-scheduler/readme.txt

 8. Extra work form, for reporting work that is not a part of a scheduled shift

 == Changelog ==
+= 1.1 =
+* removed conflict with other plugins that use WP Alchemy for metaboxes
+* removed extraneous files
+* minor fixes to be compatible with Employee Scheduler Pro

 = 1.0 =
 * Initial release